graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ### Summary

-That's all there is for a basic subscription server setup.
+That's all there is for a basic subscription server setup:

-1. Add the package reference and update startup.cs
+1. Add the package reference and update your startup code.
-2. Declare a new subscription using `[Subscription]` or `[SubscriptionRoot]`
+2. Declare a new subscription on a controller using `[Subscription]` or `[SubscriptionRoot]`.
-3. Publish an event from a mutation
+3. Publish an event (usually from a mutation).

 ### Apollo Client Example

-A complete example of single instance subscription server including a react app that utilizes the Apollo Client is available in the [demo projects](../reference/demo-projects) section.
+📌 A complete example of single instance subscription server including a react app that utilizes the Apollo Client is available in the [demo projects](../reference/demo-projects) section.

 ## Subscription Action Results